DavidVujic/python-polylith-docs/docs/dependencies.md

 # Dependencies
-Projects are located in the _projects_ folder of a Polylith workspace.
+Projects are located in the _projects_ directory of a Polylith workspace.
 Each project has its own `pyproject.toml`, where the project-specific dependencies are defined.